Moult/eadrax-old/README.md

 Eadrax is a diary for your creations.
 A instance of Eadrax can be found at http://wipup.org/

+You might like Eadrax if you:
+ * Love making stuff, and do it often
+ * Want a no-nonsense place to track and share your creations
+ * Work with different mediums: from images, video, music to code
+ * Have a project-oriented workflow
+ * Want to visualise your process and progress
+ * Prefer open-source software

-# About Eadrax-v3
+# About Eadrax-develop

 This branch aims to rewrite Eadrax with the following major changes.

-## Re-target WIPUP's audience

- * A more distinctive visual aesthetic (clean and whimsical)
- * Optional donationware usage
+## Feature updates

  * Improved project privacy settings
  * Separation from project and category assignments
  * Added "highlights" pick for updates
  * Sortable WIPSpaces (to allow for many projects)
+ * Revitalise the API and separate delivery mechanism to prepare for native apps
- * Away from just ambitious projects to just constant production
+ * Improved discover feature from random to feature
  * Remove the group blog idea
- * Revitalise the API to prepare for native apps
- * Improve visualisation of projects and timelines
- * Improved discover feature from random to feature

-This might help define WIPUP's new audience:

-> You might like WIPUP if you:
->  * Love making stuff, and do it often
->  * Want a no-nonsense place to track and share your creations
->  * Work with different mediums: from images, video, music to code
->  * Have a project-oriented workflow
->  * Want to visualise your process and progress
->  * Prefer open-source software
+ * Remove collaborative projects (may return later)
+ * Remove OpenID signin (may return later)

 ## Switch to ISC license

 More permissive and doesn't make your brain explode.

-## Switch from KO2 to KO3

-KO2 is nice, but no longer supported, and the recommended method to start new projects is by using KO3.

 ## Use best practices

-BDD, stricter coding style, templating, improved docs ...

-## I81n support

-It never really required it, but it would be nice.

-## Refactor

 I was guilty of code rot.